Event Stream¶

 If there is no data in the IRR database at all, max_serial_global

-, and no IRR records
+and last_change_timestamp will be null, and no IRR records

 will be returned.
 If there are no (visible) objects for the selected